 Drinking alcohol can increase certain side effects of chlorpheniramine and phenylephrine.

-Ask a doctor or pharmacist before using any other cold, allergy, or sleep medicine.
-Chlorpheniramine and phenylephrine are contained in many combination medicines.
+Ask a doctor or pharmacist before using any other cold, cough, allergy, or sleep medicine.
+Antihistamines and decongestants are contained in many combination medicines.
 Taking certain products together can cause you to get too much of a certain drug.
-Check the label to see if a medicine contains an antihistamine or decongestant.
+Check the label to see if a medicine contains an antihistamine, decongestant, or cough suppressant.

 What other drugs will affect chlorpheniramine and phenylephrine?

-Before using this medication, tell your doctor if you regularly use other medicines that make you sleepy (such as other cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
+Ask a doctor or pharmacist before using this medicine if you regularly use other medicines that make you sleepy (such as narcotic pain medication, sedatives, sleeping pills, muscle relaxers, and medicine for seizures, depression or anxiety).
 They can add to sleepiness caused by chlorpheniramine.